 This Ribu is the most active volcano in Sumatra and is one of the most popular hikes in Indonesia.
 It is located to the south-east of the town of Bukittinggi and is easily reached from the main road south of the town.
 There are many places on Bukittinggi’s main tourist street – Jalan A Yani – where you can arrange a guide but be sure to haggle to prevent paying over the odds for what is a fairly straightforward hike, albeit onto a highly active volcano.
 The best thing to do is to climb at night so you reach the crater area for sunrise.
 The view from the Marapi crater area is staggering – as good as that from Gunung Kerinci, Sumatra’s highest peak.
 Most tour guides will suggest you set off at midnight or before.
 However, if you are a strong hiker it will not take you more than 4 hours to reach the crater so unless you want to freeze at the top waiting for the sun to appear it is better to start at 1 or 1.30am.

-Apparently the steep path is at 80 or 90% angles in places and it takes a minimum of eight hours to reach the top which requires at least one night on the mountain.
+Apparently the steep path from Kacawali is at 80 degree angles in places and it takes a minimum of eight hours to reach the top which requires at least one night on the mountain.
 There are two water sources at 1,400m (the starting point) and 2,500m.
 The first section is through bamboo vegetation and the difficult section begins at approximately 2,000m.
-There are spectacular views of a 500m high waterall at 2,400m and numerous craters and lesser peaks can be seen from the summit itself which is crowned with a triangulation pillar.
+There are spectacular views of a 500m high waterall at 2,400m.
 Very few people have hiked this way and several have become lost.
 Most local people actually consider the area to be haunted.
-It is hoped that there will be an Gunung Bagging and Mapala Unand joint expedition in 2011.

 Inevitably, most people are happy enough with reaching Puncak Merpati (2,757m) which is the highest peak in the crater complex.
-From Koto Baru, head up Jalan Tantawi (with the signpost “Lokasi Sekolah Darurat”) and take the immediate right turn.
-A telecommunications mast (1,313m) lies 3kms further along this road and the trail to the crater begins on a farm track next to some wooden huts.
-The trail leads through farmland, past a warning sign and a small, modern building (1,477m) and then over a bamboo footbridge (1,490m).
+From Koto Baru, head up Jalan Tantawi (with the signpost “Batu Palano”) and take the immediate right turn.
+A telecommunications mast (1,320m) lies 3kms further along this road and the trail to the crater begins on a farm track next to some wooden huts where you should register.
+The trail leads up a track through farmland (chilies, tomatoes etc.), and past a small, green building (1,480m) where local students often camp at weekends (there are even basic toilet facilities).
+The trail then goes over a bamboo footbridge (1,490m) which is basically just a load of giant bamboo stems.
 As per usual, this beginning section is the area which you are most likely to get lost, due to the various different farm tracks.